abolfaazl/yii2-product-grabber/README.md

 Yii2 Product Grabber
 ====================
-This Extension accept you to grabber product with sites with CssSelector or meta.
+This Extension help you to grabber product with sites with CssSelector or meta.

 Installation
 ------------